What Is the Highest Form of Love?

-To study the various meanings, shades and degrees of the word love, I'd like to present a very brief and simplistic study of the root Greek word(s) for love.
-The manifestations of love discussed here will reveal itself in three different forms ranging from a base self-indulgence to a holy and sacrificial gift.
+In this writing, I'd like to present a very brief and simplistic study of the root Greek word(s) for love ranging from a base self-indulgence to a holy and sacrificial gift.

 In the original Greek, there are three different words used to explain our one word for love.
 We say I love peanut butter, I love my dog, I love my husband, I love the color purple and so on.
-Obviously, the English word for love has many interpretations.
-I would like to examine this oft' misunderstood word carefully and reveal three different forms or levels of love.
+Obviously, the English word for love has many interpretations but the Greek is specific about type(s) of love.

 Three Types of Love